 The former Swiss brand Invicta has a vast selection of variously designed timepieces that cost a fraction of the price similarly styled tickers usually do.
 And although the quality may not be rock-solid, Invicta pieces are nevertheless worthwhile wearables for anyone not afraid to show some flair.

-While the most popular collection is the Pro Diver line with some real value-for-money watches, the most fashion-oriented are the large-sized (and even chunky) rose-gold and gold-tone wristwatches.
+While the most popular collection is the Pro Diver line with some real value-for-money watches, the most fashion-oriented are the large-sized wristwatches with golden and rose-gold tones.
 The timepieces are filled with subdials and variously colored design elements that won’t leave anybody cold.

 Most of the Invicta watches cost less than $100, which is very low considering the extravagant appearance.
-Even some of the automatic timepieces cost around a hundred bucks, making them wonderful entry-level mechanical watches for newbies.
+Even some of the automatic timepieces cost around a hundred bucks, making them wonderful entry-level mechanical watches for first time wearers.

 You may also like: